eclipsesrl/udesly-docs/docs/shopify-shop-misc.md

 This element will create a Collection picker setting where your customer will be able to choose a Collection and how many products to show.

+Once converted your Webflow template to Shopify, you’ll be able to choose the Collection and the number of products to show in this element from *Shopify -> Online Store > Themes > Customize*.

 Inside Collection item you can use the following attributes:

 - ### Title